 The Group assesses whether a contract is or contains a lease, at inception of the contract.
-The management is required to use judgement in evaluating the condition and term of a contract to consider whether the Group transfers or is transferred risks and rewards of leased assets.
+The management is required to use judgement in evaluating the condition and term of a contract to determine whether the Group transfers or have been transferred the risk and rewards of leased assets.

-Determining the lease term of contracts with renewal and termination options
+Determining the lease term of contracts with renewal or termination options